keithhorbin/Game-Data-Analysis/README.md

 Heroes of Pymoli
 Task:
 Generate a report that breaks down the game's purchasing data into meaningful insights including and provide observed trends:
-Player Count
+Player Count,
-Purchasing Analysis (Total)
+Purchasing Analysis (Total),
-Gender Demographics
+Gender Demographics,
-Purchasing Analysis (Gender)
+Purchasing Analysis (Gender),
-Age Demographics
+Age Demographics,
-Top Spenders
+Top Spenders,
-Most Popular Items
+Most Popular Items,
-Most Profitable Items
+Most Profitable Items,

 Observed trend analysis:
 1. The majority of players ranged in ages from 18 – 29, 76.74% of the sample and were 76.47% of total spend.
 Most age brackets spent at or below the average price of $3.05 with only the 35 – 39 and <10 age brackets spending more than the average.